Health and Travel Alerts Learn More Left arrow

 Enter through one of the four gates, Golden, Silver, Iron, and Bronze, to wander among the narrow alleyways of the palace complex to the towering colonnades of Peristil courtyard.

-St. Domnius Cathedral, also known as Sveti Duje, with its square bell tower, lies next to Peristil.
+Also in Split’s Old Town, St. Domnius Cathedral, or Sveti Duje, with its square bell tower, lies next to Peristil.
 Sometimes, choral music echoes through the narrow lanes, adding to the romantic atmosphere.

 Next, head to Split City Museum, located within the family mansion of the Papalić family.
 The map of how Diocletian’s Palace looked during its prime is fascinating.